dbrattli/NAisParser/README.md

 ![coverage](https://gitlab.com/dbrattli/AisParser/badges/master/coverage.svg)

-[NAisParser](https://gitlab.com/dbrattli/NAisParser) is an NMEA marine Automatic Identification System (AIS) [AIVDM/AIVDO](http://catb.org/gpsd/AIVDM.html) decoder for .NET Standard.
-Written in F# using [FParsec](http://www.quanttec.com/fparsec/).
+[NAisParser](https://gitlab.com/dbrattli/NAisParser) is a marine Automatic Identification System (AIS) [AIVDM/AIVDO](http://catb.org/gpsd/AIVDM.html) NMEA message decoder for .NET Standard.

+The library is Written in F# using [FParsec](http://www.quanttec.com/fparsec/).
 The main advantage of using a parser combinator library such as FParsec, and using an applicative (functor) style is that the implementation looks very similar to the specification, thus the code is clean, and easy to extend and validate against the specification.

 Currently parses: